kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 8: March 9, 2020

+**Today's Progress**: I worked on the Angular application.
+I worked on refactoring the existing code and adding / designing the shopping-cart db.
+I haven't gone very far because I feel that I'm over my head with this project but I'll keep going because it has a lot of potential for learning.

+**Thoughts**: Continue investing time in the french podcast.
+I had a surprise on my linkedin that I feel bittersweet about and it was an unusual day in general.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/991ba6ff8cc28d6b7b2502a1c12b9263a6abfd38)

+---

 ### Day 7: March 8, 2020

 **Today's Progress**: I worked on the Angular application.
 I continued working on the ProductQuantity component.
 I added some conditional statements so the product component show only when there are more than one product in the cart.
 I worked on the Cart and Product service adding changes relevant to product.